 In our programmes at the Møller Institute we have many years of experience in designing and delivering learning which aims to assist professional service firms to grow their talent by including the following key principles:

-- The importance of self-awareness – an understanding one’s strengths and weaknesses in order to be able to maximise our talents and move quickly to the role which in which we can be most effective
+- The importance of self-awareness – an understanding of one’s strengths and weaknesses in order to be able to maximise our talents and move quickly to the role in which we can be most effective

 - To work on teaching the skill and care needed in our interactions with other people; how to maximise and grow teams so that everyone for whom they are responsible becomes fully operational and individually motivated as soon as possible

 - The importance of understanding our organisational and market context; developing a radar to understand our competition, our opportunities and our risks and therefore which strategy is the best suited to context in which we find ourselves